Elections and Distributive Politics in Mubarak's Egypt: Summary

 Blaydes argues that the ruling National Democratic Party of Egypt utilizes elections to decide how to distribute resources among the 'rent-seeking elite'.
 This term refers to businessmen, tribal leaders, heads of influential families and senior bureaucratic appointees.
 Since Egypt has parliamentary immunity, seats are investments which the elite 'bid' to receive the prize, namely protection from criminal prosecution.
-In effect, this system legalizes corruption while creating a political class which a large financial motive to support the regime.
+In effect, this system legalizes corruption while creating a political class with a large financial motive to support the regime.
 For voters, elections come with their own rewards.
-Public sector employees often receive bonuses to vote for a particular candidate, a form of voter buying which offer small rewards for the poor.
+Public sector employees often receive bonuses to vote for a particular candidate, a form of voter buying, which offer small rewards to poor voters.

 Reviews

 Steven Heydemann (2012) describes the book as "a compelling account" which provides a relevant understanding of Egyptian politics even after the 2011 revolution.
 Jellissen (2012) wrote a glowing review, concluding that book offers up an excellent contribution to the broader literature on authoritarianism as well as to Middle Eastern areas studies.
 Sulley (2012) is a mostly positive review, though it argues that the work over relies on the Egyptian press, since Egypt does not have a free press, so even independent outlets are controlled by the regime.
-The review also challenges the notion of competitiveness in Egyptian elections, as well as arguing the book does not delve deeper into the role of the USA and the IMF in backing the regime, despite claims of 'promoting democracy'.
+The review also challenges the notion of competitiveness in Egyptian elections and argues that the book does not delve deeper into the role of the USA and the IMF in backing the regime, despite claims of 'promoting democracy'.

 Brownlee (2011) notes that this work contradicts previous findings on Egyptian clientelism, which find that elections were not competitive.
 Blaydes, by contrast, argued that during the 2005 elections, "Electoral manipulation takes place in a limited number of cases (usually aimed at the opposition Muslim Brotherhood), and, as such, the majority of the 444 electoral contests are genuinely competitive".
 Specifically, Blaydes argues that elections were competitive in races between official candidates of the NDP and independents associated with the NDP, since they provided an outlet for elite competition and export political mobilization onto the elite.
-Blaydes uses the fact that the rates of reelection in the 1987, 1990, 1995, 2000 and 2005 ranged from 42 to 19%.
-Brownlee argues reelection rates do not account for cases where a parliamentarian retired or chose to back a successor.
+Blaydes uses the fact that the rates of reelections in the 1987, 1990, 1995, 2000 and 2005 parliamentary elections ranged from 42 to 19%.
+Brownlee argues that reelection rates do not account for cases where a parliamentarian retired or chose to back a successor.
 Furthermore, protests by blue and white collar workers in 2006 dwarf what the regime was able to mobilize in voters in 2005.
 Brownlee concludes the review by writing that while it "poses intriguing hypotheses", the evidence is too limited.